lukabudik/dustebin/README.md

 Dustebin allows users to share images with the same privacy and expiration features as text pastes:

-- **Image Upload**: Upload images up to 10MB in size
+- **Image Upload**: Upload images up to 50MB in size
 - **Format Support**: JPEG, PNG, WebP, GIF, HEIC, AVIF, TIFF, and BMP
-- **Automatic Compression**: Images are automatically compressed to reduce size while maintaining quality
+- **High Quality Preservation**: Images maintain their original dimensions with high-quality compression
 - **Format Conversion**: Convert images between formats for download
 - **EXIF Data Extraction**: View camera information, photo details, and location data from images
 - **Privacy Protection**: EXIF data is only visible to those with access to the paste